Araneta City: Gateway Mall

 The Gateway Mall is a 6-storey mall located within General Aguinaldo Avenue and serves as the complex's flagship mall.
 The mall has 300000 m2 of floor area and houses local and international brands such as Rustan's, H&M, Uniqlo, Automatic Centre Digital Plaza, and various lifestyle shops, tech shops, food kiosks, and restaurants.
 The mall was designed by RTKL Associates in partnership with Felino Palafox of Palafox Associates and received various acclaims of different organizations, as the mall was named the shopping mall as the Shopping Center of the Year for two consecutive years in 2006 and 2007 by the Philippine Retailers Association, a Merit Awardee at the International Council of Shopping Centers (ICSC) 30th Innovative Design and Development Awards, and a finalist at the 2008 Urban Land Institute Awards for Excellence.

 In September 2023, the Gateway Mall completed and unveiled its 8-storey expansion project known as the Gateway Mall 2, and has 200000 m2 of total floor area.
-The expansion also features roughly 400 retail shops, 100 restaurants, a modernized Shopwise Supermarket, an activity area atrium with the Quantum Skyview LED installation, a "Tropical themed" Lagoon Restaurant Collection, the "Palenque" food alley, a 18-cinema cineplex, the "Asian Village" food hall, a K-Pop and P-Pop themed Cafe, a bowling center, a culinary dining hall, a sensory garden, and a "Mitre" inspired 1,000-seater Sagrada Familia Church.
+The expansion also features roughly 400 retail shops, 100 restaurants, a modernized Shopwise Supermarket, an activity area atrium with the Quantum Skyview LED installation, a "Tropical themed" Lagoon Restaurant Collection, a 18-cinema cineplex, the World Kitchens food hall, a bowling center, a sensory garden, and a "Mitre" inspired 1,000-seater Sagrada Familia Church.